ymcmatt/Read/README.md

 ## Terraform Scripts

 Likewise, it provides a terraform script to manage Azure on all three Azure Services (aks,WebDocker and WebApp).
 But only the one you choose will actually be used.

+The template file contains a number of terraform templates under different system, where you can modify to use according to your needs.

+(p.s. main.tf is where the actual function take place. vars.tfvars is only a file that declares certain varaibles used in main.tf)

 ## Versioning